dlwh/epic/README.md

 To preprocess text so that the models can use them, you will need to segment out sentences and tokenize the sentences into individual words.
 Epic comes with classes to do both.

-To split a text into sentences, use the XXX.
-TODO: provide a way to just tokenize/segment text.

 Once you have a sentence, you can tokenize it using a `epic.preprocess.TreebankTokenizer`, which takes a string and returns a sequence of tokens.
 All told, the pipeline looks like this:

 ```scala